masataka123/blog3_e/index.md

 ## **News**
-- We will submit a new paper: [The Miyaoka-Yau inequality and the delta invariant for Fano varieties](https://arxiv.org/abs/2607.25181).
+- We submitted a new paper: [The Miyaoka-Yau inequality and the delta invariant for Fano varieties](https://arxiv.org/abs/2607.25181).
 This is a joint work with Tomoyuki Hisamoto at Nagoya University.

 <!--